polyfy/polylith/examples/poly-rcf/readme.md

 Execution time: 2 seconds
 ```

-NOTE: To see more details, use `clojure -Srepro -M:poly test :verbose`
+NOTE: To see more details, use `clojure -Srepro -M:poly test :all :verbose`